timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 ```

 There's a lot to take in, so let's tackle main points one by one:
 1. As in the optimized solution, we need to count numbers first, so that we know how many numbers we need to parse and allocate an array of proper size.
-Since the amount of numbers is just the amount of commas plus 1, we would count commas as it's easier to do (we leave the implementation for the next subsection).
+Since the amount of numbers is just the amount of commas plus 1, we'll count commas as it's easier to do (we leave the implementation for the next subsection).
 We also need to set two counters, `processed` and `amount`.
 The former tracks the number of bytes processed to advance the input and load a correct substring into a vector.
 The latter serves for counting parsed numbers that were added to the `result` array.
 2. Next, we allocate a small array to re-use it as an output from the method that parses a vector.
 Since the maximum amount of numbers we can theoretically parse is only eight, there won't be any harm if we allocate it on the stack.
 3. Then we load a substring into a vector and parse it. `ParseVector` returns the number of bytes processed within the vector and the amount of numbers it placed into the `output` array.
 4. The numbers are then added to the `result` array and we advance both counters, `processed` and `amount`.